wreck.api

 Note:

-- flags-grp is almost always a better choice than this function!
+- fgrp is almost always a better choice than this function!

-only).
+rewill be moved to the beginning of the regex.
+This may alter the semantics of the regex - for examplea(?i)bwill become(?i:ab), which means thatawill be matched case-insensitively by the result, which is not the same as the original (which matches lower-caseaonly).
 This is an unavoidable consequence of how the JVM regex engine reports flags.
-If you really need to use embedded flag(s) midway through a regex, use flags-grp to ensure proper scoping of the flag(s). - â ď¸ On the JVM, the programmatic flags
+If you really need to use embedded flag(s) midway through a regex, use fgrp to ensure proper scoping of the flag(s). - â ď¸ On the JVM, the programmatic flags

-have no embeddable equivalent, and will be silently dropped by this function.
-Use has-non-embeddable-flags? if you need to check for the presence of these flags (e.g. in a 3rd party regex). - â ď¸ On JavaScript, only the flags
+LITERALandCANON_EQhave no embeddable equivalent, and will be silently dropped by this function. - â ď¸ On JavaScript, only the flags

-can be embedded.
+i,m, andscan be embedded.
 All other flags will be silently dropped by this function.
-Use has-non-embeddable-flags? if you need to check for the presence of these flags (e.g. in a 3rd party regex).

 esc

-) for use in a regex, returning a String
+(esc s)Escapes s (a String) for use in a regex, returning a String.
+Returns nil if s is nil.

 Notes: